 One of my proudest accomplishments is being able to finish our basement with my own hands.
 It now comes with a full bath, laundry room, home theater, and a mini gym.
-I did most of the labor myself, including the electrical and plumbing, working mostly weekends with occasional help from my teenaged son and a “not-so-handy” handyman.
-Before this undertaking, the only home-improvement that I’ve done was painting a wall.
+I did most of the labor myself, including the electrical and plumbing, working mostly weekends with occasional help from my teenage son and a “not-so-handy” handyman.
+Before this undertaking, the only home improvement that I’ve done was painting a wall.

 Since I knew nothing about home renovations, I relied mostly on watching YouTube videos before performing a task.
 It took me two years from conception to realization, but it was all worth it as I’ve acquired all the necessary skills needed to become a badass DIY homeowner.
 Even though halfway through the electrical project, I became too confident and almost got electrocuted.

 I did know C.A.D.
 (Computer-Aided Design), as I’ve learned from my brothers, who were experts in the field.
 So every nook and cranny was modeled in 3D before I started hitting the first nail with a hammer.

 Had I not started a detailed plan, I would not have finished the project.
 The same is true had I been electrocuted, but that is another story.

 Whether it’s for losing weight or growing your net worth, you too can benefit from creating a plan.
 Writing a detailed plan is way better than merely making a New Year’s resolution.
 And there’s no better time to do it than at the start of the year.

 I’ve always been a huge believer in the value of planning.
 It reduces risk, increases efficiency, and helps achieve objectives.
 You can list down your needs or wants in practical terms and then evaluate what it will take to satisfy them.
 Creating a specific plan will give you a better chance of meeting those goals.